sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

    To control the access to S3 it is recommended that you use IAM Roles:

-     - Run Fire Insights on an EC2 machine with an appropriate S3 IAM Role.
+     - Run Sparkflows on an EC2 machine with an appropriate S3 IAM Role.
      - Run the EMR cluster with the appropriate S3 IAM Role.

 #. **Create AWS Access Key and Secret Key in AWS Account**